JLVD1517/secdev-urban-preparedness-dashboard/README.md

 2. Node.js is installed - [https://nodejs.org/en/](https://nodejs.org/en/)
 3. Git clone the repository ((link here))
 4. Get Mapbox API key
-5. Add Mapbox API key to uppd-application/.env
+5. Add Mapbox API key to secdev-application/.env
-6. Add Mapbox API key to uppd-tile-server/html/index.html, line 29
+6. Add Mapbox API key to secdev-tile-server/html/index.html, line 29
 7. Edit src/sql/00_db_setup.sql to include secure passwords instead of default value
-8. Add changed passwords to uppd-tile-server/.env so it can access uppd-database
+8. Add changed passwords to secdev-tile-server/.env so it can access secdev-database
 9. Verify data files fit the requirements detailed above
    1. Shapefile, city_geography.shp
    2. Asset or point of interest files, .csv
    3. Index files, at least current_indices.csv
-10. Add custom images, if desired, to uppd-application/src/assets and ensure they are imported in uppd-application/src/configuration/img-config.ts 5. navLogo sets the branding image in the top left corner 6. backgroundImageOne sets the main landing page or About page background 7. backgroundImageTwo sets the Info / Methodology page background
+10. Add custom images, if desired, to secdev-application/src/assets and ensure they are imported in secdev-application/src/configuration/img-config.ts 5. navLogo sets the branding image in the top left corner 6. backgroundImageOne sets the main landing page or About page background 7. backgroundImageTwo sets the Info / Methodology page background
-11. Use google maps or another mapping service to get the `mapCenter` and `bounds` to use in `uppd-application/src/configuration/app-config.ts` (line 12-15) and `uppd-tile-server/html/index.html` (line 34).
+11. Use google maps or another mapping service to get the `mapCenter` and `bounds` to use in `secdev-application/src/configuration/app-config.ts` (line 12-15) and `secdev-tile-server/html/index.html` (line 34).
 If using google maps, reverse the order of the numbers - google uses (latitude, longitude) and mapbox uses (longitude, latitude).
 12. Populate the values in lines 29 - 46 of 1uppd-application/src/configuration/app-config.ts1 using the column names from your current_indices.csv file.
 See Front End Application Configuration above for details.
-13. Populate the `mapLayers` variable, starting on line 49 of `uppd-application/src/configuration/app-config.ts`.
+13. Populate the `mapLayers` variable, starting on line 49 of `secdev-application/src/configuration/app-config.ts`.
 See Front End Application Configuration above for details.
-14. Populate the `radarChartConfig` variable, starting on line 206 of `uppd-application/src/configuration/app-config.ts`.
+14. Populate the `radarChartConfig` variable, starting on line 206 of `secdev-application/src/configuration/app-config.ts`.
 The radar chart displays the main sub-categories of the index to show their distribution.
 Shortened versions of the titles may look better for this chart.
 See Front End Application Configuration above for details.
-15. Populate the `linearCharts` variable starting on line 229 of `uppd-application/src/configuration/app-config.ts`.
+15. Populate the `linearCharts` variable starting on line 229 of `secdev-application/src/configuration/app-config.ts`.
 See Front End Application Configuration above for details.
 16. Populate the `racialDistInfo` variable starting on line 256.
 This is used to show population distribution according to more than two variables, which may add up to more than 100%.
 See Front End Application Configuration above for details.
 17. Populate the `PointsOfInterest` variable starting on line 285.
 This is used to tell the map about the asset files.
 See Front End Application Configuration above for details.
-18. Run `npm run lint` in uppd-application and follow any warnings or error messages that appear
+18. Run `npm run lint` in secdev-application and follow any warnings or error messages that appear
-19. Check docker-compose.yml in uppd-docker-compose to ensure that none of the ports are already in use.
+19. Check docker-compose.yml in secdev-docker-compose to ensure that none of the ports are already in use.
 If they are, change them only on the left side of the colon (eg. `80:80` may become `81:80` if port 80 is already in use
 20. Use the command `docker-compose up --build` to build the entire project.
 Pay attention to any error messages that may appear, particularly when the database is being initialized
 21. If there are database errors, use `ctrl+c` to stop the programs and then use the command `docker system prune` to fully remove the database that was set up.
 This helps to ensure that old errors won’t crop up again unexpectedly
-22. When you have verified everything is working correctly, you can stop (ctrl+c) and restart the program using the command `uppd-docker-compose up --build -d` - this starts it in the background.
+22. When you have verified everything is working correctly, you can stop (ctrl+c) and restart the program using the command `secdev-docker-compose up --build -d` - this starts it in the background.
 23. Verify that the three program components - database, tile server, and application - are running using the command ‘docker ps’
 24. Visit `localhost:8080` to view the application on your local server

 ## Troubleshooting

-* Use `uppd-database/data_check.py` to run some preliminary tests on your data files before standing up the application for the first time (please note that this is only a quick script meant for people familiar with coding and will field many changes back to the user)
+* Use `secdev-database/data_check.py` to run some preliminary tests on your data files before standing up the application for the first time (please note that this is only a quick script meant for people familiar with coding and will field many changes back to the user)
-* Running `npm run start` from the command line in the uppd-application directory will stand up a version of the front end at `localhost:3000`.
+* Running `npm run start` from the command line in the secdev-application directory will stand up a version of the front end at `localhost:3000`.
 It can still access the tile server and database as long as they are still running.
     * If you have not done so before, you should run `npm install` first to ensure all appropriate packages are installed.
     * `npm run start` can be used to check changes made to the front end only, such as changes to `app-config.ts`, as it will create a hot-loading instance of the application.
 * If the database is built with inaccurate data, remove the image using `docker rm database` and re-build once the data has been corrected
-* If changes have been made to different parts of the program, it may be helpful to stop all uppd images and run `docker system prune` to clean them up before rebuilding
+* If changes have been made to different parts of the program, it may be helpful to stop all secdev images and run `docker system prune` to clean them up before rebuilding
 * If a production deploy is desired, be sure to
     * Search all directories for `localhost` and change as appropriate
     * Ensure that all database credentials have been changed appropriately.